cristianoliveira/funzzy/README.md

 ## Code Style

 We use [clippy](https://github.com/Manishearth/rust-clippy) for lintting the funzzy's source code.
-Make sure you had validate it before commit.
+Make sure you had validated it before commit.

 ## Contributing